310mc/https-310mc.github.io-tl/source/_posts/management_story/subaru.md

 {% endbubble %}

 {% bubble Subaru %}
 Mhm.
 Chi~chan-senpai shoved it on me, saying something like, "Akehoshi!
-I can guarantee that this'll inspire you to play if you read it!"
+I can guarantee you that this'll inspire you to play if you read it!"

 I don't really care for it much, but I know he'll come back asking me for my thoughts, sooo…